sfrechette/stream-sequelize-node/README.md

 https://docs.timescale.com/v0.9/getting-started

 ### Database schema
-Next you need to execute the following SQL code snippets in your Postgres environement in order to create the database, TimescaleDB extension, schema definition, and hypertable.
+Next you need to execute the following SQL code snippets in your Postgres environment in order to create the database, TimescaleDB extension, schema definition, and hypertable.

 ```sql